ssimono/margos/README.md

 - [Argos](https://github.com/p-e-w/argos) for Gnome Shell
 - [Kargos](https://github.com/lipido/kargos) For KDE Plasma

-Margos allows you to create desktop applet on Mate, that you can put anywhere on the panel(s) and configure directly with gconf the same way other applets are configured.
+Margos allows you to create desktop applets that you can put anywhere on the panel(s) and configure directly with gconf the same way other applets are configured.
 It therefore ignores meta-information based on script name.
 It is far from being done, but already outperforming the native mate command applet.

 Progress
 --------